Bonehead-Labs/frontier-model-framework/README.md

 5. Develop custom changes on branches, commit, and push to your fork.

 This keeps your version independent while pulling in latest changes from the original.

-## Contributing

-- Please read `AGENTS.md` for architecture, extension points, and coding conventions
-- Issues and PRs are welcome; keep changes small and focused